Axon Enterprise (AXON) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the maker of stun guns and body cameras had gained 3.57% in the past month.
-In that same time, the Industrial Products sector gained 5.08%, while the S&P 500 gained 6.23%.
+Prior to today's trading, shares of the maker of stun guns and body cameras had gained 2.7% over the past month.
+This has lagged the Industrial Products sector's gain of 3.08% and the S&P 500's gain of 4.27% in that time.

-Wall Street will be looking for positivity from Axon Enterprise as it approaches its next earnings report date.
+Axon Enterprise will be looking to display strength as it nears its next earnings release.
 On that day, Axon Enterprise is projected to report earnings of $0.46 per share, which would represent year-over-year growth of 2.22%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $312.07 million, up 21.7% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $312.07 million, up 21.7% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.77 per share and revenue of $1.43 billion.
-These totals would mark changes of +26.48% and +19.95%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Axon Enterprise.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Axon Enterprise should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Axon Enterprise is currently a Zacks Rank #3 (Hold).
+Axon Enterprise is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Axon Enterprise currently has a Forward P/E ratio of 82.07.
-For comparison, its industry has an average Forward P/E of 19.01, which means Axon Enterprise is trading at a premium to the group.
+Investors should also note Axon Enterprise's current valuation metrics, including its Forward P/E ratio of 80.97.
+For comparison, its industry has an average Forward P/E of 21.62, which means Axon Enterprise is trading at a premium to the group.

 The Security and Safety Services industry is part of the Industrial Products sector.
-This group has a Zacks Industry Rank of 155, putting it in the bottom 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 90, which puts it in the top 36% of all 250+ industries.

 To follow AXON in the coming trading sessions, be sure to utilize Zacks.com.